Davidutro/awesome-makerdao/README.md

 ---
 Disclaimer: >-
-  Awesome MakerDAO is no longer actively updated.
-Some Information may be outdated.
-If you are interested in contributing to this repo, please reach out to (Github) @amy-jung.
+  The official Awesome MakerDAO is no longer actively updated.
+This is my personal fork with updated information for my own legitimate purpose. - @Davidutro
 ---

 # Awesome MakerDAO